MarcioCamposJr/ExperimentTaskEEG/README.md

     *   Ensure your MagVenture stimulator is properly connected and configured according to its documentation.
     *   The system expects to communicate with it via a serial port, which will be selectable in the configuration panel.
 7.  **Invesalius Software:**
     *   Install Invesalius and ensure it's configured for neuronavigation as required by your experimental setup.
-(Note: Direct integration details with Invesalius are not fully implemented in the provided code, but the system is designed to be compatible).
+    *   To connect the experiment system with Invesalius for neuronavigation, you need to run the `navigation_server.py` script.
+This script acts as a bridge, forwarding messages from Invesalius to the experiment system.
+You can run it using the following command:
+        ```bash
+        python navigation_server.py [host] port
+        ```
+    *   If you are using a robotic navigation system that already provides a compatible Socket.IO server, you don't need to run `navigation_server.py`.
+Instead, you can directly provide the address and port of your existing server in the configuration panel of the experiment.

 ## Usage